Easter parties are great events to have for children in your ministry. Here some things to consider.

 Get donations: Contact pizza places, bowling alleys, skating rinks and fast food restaurants to see if they’d be willing to donate free gift certificates to their establishments that you can give as door prizes.
 Most businesses are willing to do this.

 Plan ahead: Get the workers you need.
 Decide how you’ll spread the word.
 Find people to set up and do follow-up.
-The better you plan ahead, the better this party will go.
+The sooner you contact a marquee hire company, the better this party will be.

 Pray: This is a great opportunity to reach unchurched children.
 Pray for God to move during this party.